Skip to content

 Is adaptive brightness good for your eyes?

-Auto-brightness on monitors can improve eye comfort by matching room lighting.
-However, it can be bad when it changes too often or disrupts gaming and color-critical work.
+Auto-brightness on monitors can enhance eye comfort by adapting to room lighting.
+However, it can be detrimental when it changes too frequently or interferes with gaming and color-critical work.

 Was this guide helpful?